swisscom/cf-default-app-ruby/README.md

 # CF Default App Ruby

-The default app that will be pushed into the Swisscom Application Cloud if the user doesn't provide any source code.
+The default Ruby app that will be pushed into the Swisscom Application Cloud if the user doesn't provide any source code.

 Based on [Sinatra](http://www.sinatrarb.com/).